kaikalii/rimworld/src/generations.md

-This short document contains everything you need to know to make multi-generational colonies in RimWorld's Biotech expansion.
+This short guide contains everything you need to know to make multi-generational colonies in RimWorld's Biotech expansion.

 It covers the basics of pawn reproduction, gene inheritance, xenotype propogation, and inbreeding avoidance.